aduchaine/EQEmuClassicProgression/README.md

 # EQEmuClassicProgression

 Text file contents show organization of issues, changes and a todo list with notes.
+Nearly all changes were created custom by Adrian.

 // deprecated ->
 Repository for progression-based data, mysql scripts and anything related.